Don't want to be in the spotlight

 The people behind Shakey's V-League don't want to get involved in the Philippine Volleyball Federation's (PVF) ongoing leadership crisis.

-Sports Vision chairman Moying Martelino, president Ricky Palou of Ateneo, and Shakey’s executive vice president and chief operating officer Vic Gregorio are one in saying that they wanted to only bring the sport closer to the fans.
+Sports Vision chairman Moying Martelino, Ateneo president Ricky Palou, and Shakey’s executive vice president and chief operating officer Vic Gregorio are all in agreement that they want to bring the sport closer to the fans.

 "As much as possible, we don’t want to dip our hands in the ongoing leadership squabble in the (Philippine Volleyball Federation),” said Palou.